Athomisos/GitLab-CI-for-flex-and-cpp/README.md

-# GitLab-CI-for-flex-and-cpp
+# GitLab CI for flex and cpp

-CI for project with flex and  c++
+If you want to use this template, you just need to copy  `.gitlab-ci.yml` in the root of your GitLab repository.